TammyGirl2015/Quizzed/README.md

 # QUIZZED

 Quizzed is a Quiz game based on general knowledge questions.
 The home page gives a brief introduction and instructions on how to play.
 The game area has 20 questions with 4 multiple choice answers to each question that one can choose from.
-When the correct answer is chosen the button lights up greena nd when the wrong answer is chosen the button turns red.
+When the correct answer is chosen the button lights up green, and when the wrong answer is chosen the button turns red.
 The score is shown at the end of the quiz.
-The form page has a form for the user to complete tlo register their details to be updated whenever there is a new quiz uploaded on the page.

 ![Screenshot 2024-02-19 134734](https://github.com/TammyGirl2015/Quizzed/assets/148330702/ad85d705-1628-4eeb-ba3a-a3d16dacddcc)